LBNL-UCB-STI/beam/docs/users.rst

 hyperparameters that minimize the output of the objective function.

-Operationally, for each calibration attempt, BEAM creates an `Experiment` using specified `Parameter` variables, their `Bounds`s, and the number of workers (applicable only when using parallel calibration execution, see `Parallel Runs`_) using the SigOpt API.
-The experiment is assigned a unique ID and then receives a `Suggestion` from the SigOpt API, which assigns a value for each `Parameter`.
-Once the simulation has completed, the metric (an implementation of the `beam.calibration.api.ObjectiveFunction` interface) is evaluated,providing an `Observation` to the SigOpt API.
+Operationally, for each calibration attempt, BEAM creates an `Experiment` using specified `Parameter` variables, their `Bounds`s, and the number of workers (applicable only when using parallel calibration execution) using the SigOpt API.
+The experiment is assigned a unique ID and then receives a `Suggestion` (parameter values to simulate) from the SigOpt API, which assigns a value for each `Parameter`.
+Once the simulation has completed, the metric (an implementation of the `beam.calibration.api.ObjectiveFunction` interface) is evaluated, providing an `Observation` to the SigOpt API.
 This completes one iteration of the calibration cycle.
 At the start of the next iteration new `Suggestion` is returned by SigOpt and the simulation is re-run with the new parameter values.
 This process continues for the number of iterations specified in a command-line argument.

-(Note that this is a different type of iteration from the number of iterations of a run of BEAM itself.
+ Note: that this is a different type of iteration from the number of iterations of a run of BEAM itself.
- Users may wish to run BEAM for several iterations of the co-evolutionary plan modification loop prior to evaluating the metric).
+ Users may wish to run BEAM for several iterations of the co-evolutionary plan modification loop prior to evaluating the metric.

 SigOpt Setup
 ^^^^^^^^^^^^